How will paid advertising evolve?

 Predictions:

-There are two main areas I see as growth opportunities in paid advertising in 2020.
+There are two main areas I see as growth opportunities in paid advertising.
 First, the continued growth of machine learning across all platforms, but more importantly the accuracy and efficiency at which these processes occur.
 This could mean faster ad approval times as well as improved ad performance as the machine learning side aids in performance tuning.
 Next up, ads will become even more native feeling.
 By that I mean in-platform or in-app.

 We already see some of the testing by Google in the SERPS with favicons showing up for organic and a redesign of the ‘ads’ distinction, further blurring the line for a user between what is a paid listing and what is not.